Gerstmann syndrome

-Gerstmann syndrome is a neuropsychological disorder that is characterized by a constellation of symptoms that suggests the presence of a lesion usually near the junction of the temporal and parietal lobes at or near the angular gyrus.
+Gerstmann syndrome is a neurological disorder that is characterized by a constellation of symptoms that suggests the presence of a lesion usually near the junction of the temporal and parietal lobes at or near the angular gyrus.
 Gerstmann syndrome is typically associated with damage to the inferior parietal lobule of the dominant hemisphere.
 It is classically considered a left-hemisphere disorder, although right-hemisphere damage has also been associated with components of the syndrome.

 It is named after Jewish Austrian-born American neurologist Josef Gerstmann.

 Symptoms

 Gerstmann syndrome is characterized by four primary symptoms, collectively referred to as a tetrad: